 The intermediate stage of development occurs when the symptoms of scoliosis are most obvious.
 Uneven shoulders, rib arches, one hip that appears to sit higher than the other, and arms and legs that appear to hang at varying lengths are examples of postural alterations.
 At this point, the disorder becomes more visible to the typical person, and occasionally gait alterations are also noticeable.
 At this stage, functional deficiencies are still infrequent, and the patient’s age will also affect the patient’s symptoms.

 Part of diagnosing and evaluating a patient’s condition requires classifying patients based on a number of variables.
 Along with the patient’s age, curvature location, and type of scoliosis, Cobb’s angle can tell you everything you need to know to treat the condition effectively.
 Regardless of severity, the sooner treatment starts, the better the prognosis for aggressive treatment.
 Unfortunately, a cure for Scoliosis does not exist, but the tools exist to treat it.
-At The Scoliosis and Spine Institute, we tailor each and every treatment plan to suit the specifics of each patient’s condition, such as the Cobb angle and degree of the patient’s disease.
+At The Southwest Scoliosis and Spine Institute, with offices in Dallas, Plano, and Frisco, Texas, we tailor each and every treatment plan to suit the specifics of each patient’s condition, such as the Cobb angle and degree of the patient’s disease.

 We’re here to help STOP THE PAIN